anaharri/50in50-Scroll_Animation/README.md

 # 50 PROJECTS IN 50 DAYS | HTML, CSS & JS
-Here is the third project of my 50in50 series, based on a Udemy course by Brad Traversy.
+6th project of my 50in50 series, based on a Udemy course by Brad Traversy.

 ### __The task is to build simple, aesthetic interfaces and widgets using only* HTML, CSS & JS.__